ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/object-oriented-programming/Global object.md

 #object-oriented-programming #javascript #vanilla-javascript #nodejs #browser
 # Definition
-- The global object in Javascript is an object which represents the global scope.
+- The global object in JavaScript is an object which represents the global scope.
 - The global object's interface depends on the execution context in which the script is running:
 	- For normal Web browser environment, the global object is `{Javascript} window`.
 	- For service worker, the global object is `{Javascript} workerGlobalScope`.